Publication - OI

 Introduction

 When Donald Trump was first elected president of the United States in 2016, theorists and politically engaged observers alike speculated about the impact his “America First” agenda would have on US foreign policy and international multilateral arrangements.
 Fast forward eight years later, there are few doubts about Donald Trump’s dislike for multilateral cooperation.
-Multilateralism, understood as “an institutional form which coordinates relations among three or more states on the basis of ‘generalized’ principles of conduct” based on the value of reciprocity, equality and inclusion.
+Multilateralism is understood as “an institutional form which coordinates relations among three or more states on the basis of ‘generalized’ principles of conduct” based on the value of reciprocity, equality and inclusion.
 Such principles are fundamentally at odds with both Trump’s political and personal convictions.
-Whereas realist perspectives highlight structural systemic shifts in explaining Donald Trump’s isolationist strategy and bilateral cooperation strategy, constructivists would rather insist on the importance of Donald Trump’s “hypertransactionist” zero-sum visions of the world and his personal incapacity to access emotions necessary for altruism, empathy and compromise.
+Whereas realist perspectives highlight structural systemic shifts in explaining Donald Trump’s isolationist strategy and bilateral cooperation strategy, constructivists would rather insist on the importance of Donald Trump’s “hypertransactional” zero-sum visions of the world and his personal incapacity to access emotions necessary for altruism, empathy and compromise.
 To understand what to expect in terms of multilateral cooperation from Donald Trump’s next presidential mandate, we will reflect on his first mandate and his election campaign.

 A multilateralist mindset?